ykim18mica/mica-gd220/lectures/proj-poster.md

 - The name of the filmmaker
 - Location: The Charles Theatre, 1711 N Charles St, Baltimore, MD 21201
 - Website: http://thecharles.com/
-- Date: March 10th ~ March 14th
+- Date: March 15th ~ March 22nd
 - The information on five different film screenings: for each film, include the title and screening date/time

 ### Requirements
-- Use type + image (photo, graphics, illustration, etc.)
+- Use type only (+ basic geometric shapes are allowed)
 - Use the template provided.
-(This is different from Project 1 template.)
+(This is different from Project 1 template!)
-- Base your design on 1200 pixel width.
+- Base your design on the fixed width of 1200px.
+(We are not doing responsive/rescalable layout!)
 - Use `:hover`, `animation` and `transition` to create more engaging experience.
-- **Do not use** the images of the filmmaker or performers in the films.
+- **Do not use** any images.
-- Don't be *literal* with your design!
-For example, showing a screenshot from each film - too literal.
-Add your interpretation of the filmmaker.
+- Interpret the filmmaker and visually express the ideas through type, animation and interaction.

 ### Weekly schedule

-#### Week 6
+#### Week 7
 - Project 1 review
 - Project 2 begins

-#### Week 7
+#### Week 8
 - Review mockup design (PSD/AI)
 - Revise the design and start coding

-#### Week 8
-- Review work-in-progress (html and css)

 #### Week 9
 - No class (Spring break)

 #### Week 10
+- Review work-in-progress (html and css)

+#### Week 11
 - Project 2 review

 ### Inspirations